sveinung/writings/on-premise-vs-public-cloud/blogpost.md

 The Effects of Public Cloud on Team Autonomy
 ============================================

-Having an internal team instead of an external corporation handling your infrastructure can have subtle consequences on the autonomy of your teams.
+Having an internal team instead of an external corporation handling your infrastructure can have subtle consequences for the autonomy of your teams.
 If you're using on-premise it doesn't matter _that much_ what type of infrastructure you're using.
-Just by having it managed by an internal team you'll gain some extra problems (or _organizational forces_ if you will) that will need managing.
+Just by having it managed by an internal team you'll gain some extra problems that will need managing.
 If left unchecked, they can prove detrimental to your development teams' speed and autonomy.
-These organizational forces are already managed correctly if you use public cloud because of the nature of how public cloud providers work in their relationship with their customers (i.e. you).
+These problems are the manifestations of _organizational forces_ that are already managed correctly when using public cloud because of the nature of how public cloud providers work in their relationship with their customers.
+I.e. you.
 This blogpost will focus on how these forces work and what you should do if you're stuck with on-premise.

 Infrastructure must be self-serviced
 ------------------------------------

 Everything that needs to be done for every feature you develop has the potential to really mess up your lead time, throughput and general ability to deliver value.
 The operations part is no different.
 If you're optimizing for low lead time, you should generally try to make your development teams as autonomous as possible.
-For operations platforms (public cloud and on-premise) to enable autonomy for their clients, they _must_ be self-serviced.
+For infrastructures (public cloud and on-premise) to enable autonomy for their clients, they _must_ be self-serviced.

 ![Self-servicedness impacts autonomy](img/self-service-autonomy.png)

 Public cloud providers can invest a lot of resources upfront in hiding their operations processes behind a self-serviced operations platform.
 They simply have to if they want to scale independently of their number of operations employees.
 At a sufficiently large scale automation and self-service is necessary to be profitable.
 Hence, public cloud providers are very incentivized to get out of your way as much as possible.

-Smaller enterprises will have a harder time economically justifying making operations self-serviced.
-As a result you'll experience process leakage, where the clients of the platform have to issue change orders instead of just doing it themselves.
+Smaller enterprises will have a harder time economically justifying making their infrastructure truly self-serviced.
+As a result you'll experience process leakage, where the clients of the platform for example have to issue change orders instead of just doing it themselves.

 ![Without self-service](img/value-stream-without-self-service.png)